sigfpe8/toy-apl/README.md

 ## Welcome to toyAPL (WIP)!

 ToyAPL implements the basic features of APL\360 and a few things from APL.SV (the format and execute functions).
+I am a C programmer with no APL experience.
+This implementation is my attempt to learn APL while also trying to examine it with the implementers' eye.
+So, obviously it is naïve and inefficient in many ways, but, as is often said, the journey is more important than the destination.

+I am aware of other implementations with available source code (e.g. GNU APL), but examining these implementations would deprive me of the joys of discovery and of making my own mistakes so I have not looked at them.

 This is still work in progress.

 ## Platforms